Contents:

 Pace

-Estimated Completion date – This is calculated based on the recent Active Team Pace and the number of unreviewed docs remaining in the review stage.
+Estimated completion date – This is calculated based on the recent Active Team Pace and the number of unreviewed docs remaining in the review stage.
 By default, the system assumes that the team will not be working on weekends or holidays, however, you can select and deselect the Working Weekends and Working Holidays checkboxes and DISCO Review will adjust the completion date.
 Note: The holidays are preset to the standard United States federal holiday calendar.

 People

-As with the Pace Chart, you can enable or disable weekends and holidays so that DISCO will consider reviewers as working during those days.
+Weekends & U.S. Holidays - You can enable or disable weekends and holidays so that DISCO will consider reviewers as working during those days.
 The holidays are preset to the standard United States federal holiday calendar.

 Tag Rates by Reviewer